awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

 Many IAM permissions policies allow users to access only those items in a table where the partition key value matches the user identifier\.
 For example, the game app preceding limits access in this way so that users can only access game data that is associated with their user ID\.
 The IAM substitution variables `${www.amazon.com:user_id}`, `${graph.facebook.com:id}`, and `${accounts.google.com:sub}` contain user identifiers for login with Amazon, Facebook, and Google\.
 To learn how an application logs in to one of these identity providers and obtains these identifiers, see [Using Web Identity Federation](WIF.md)\.

 **Note**
-Each of the examples in the following section sets the `Effect` clause to `Allow` and specify only the actions, resources and parameters that are allowed\.
+Each of the examples in the following section sets the `Effect` clause to `Allow` and specifies only the actions, resources and parameters that are allowed\.
 Access is permitted only to what is explicitly listed in the IAM policy\.
 In some cases, it is possible to rewrite these policies so that they are deny\-based \(that is, setting the `Effect` clause to `Deny` and inverting all of the logic in the policy\)\.
 However, we recommend that you avoid using deny\-based policies with DynamoDB because they are difficult to write correctly, compared to allow\-based policies\.
 In addition, future changes to the DynamoDB API \(or changes to existing API inputs\) can render a deny\-based policy ineffective\.

 ### Example Policies: Using Conditions for Fine\-Grained Access Control<a name="FGAC_DDB.Examples"></a>